kopelli-forks/hubot/docs/deploying/windows.md

 You will want to set up your hubot environment variables on the server where it will run.
 You can do this by opening an administrative PowerShell and typing the following:

-    [Environment]::SetEnvironmentVariable("HUBOT_ADAPTER", "Campfire", "Machine")
+    [Environment]::SetEnvironmentVariable("HUBOT_ADAPTER", "Shell", "Machine")

-This is equivalent to going into the system menu -> selecting advanced system settings -> environment vars and adding a new system variable called HUBOT_ADAPTER with the value of Campfire.
+This is equivalent to going into the system menu -> selecting advanced system settings -> environment vars and adding a new system variable called HUBOT_ADAPTER with the value of Shell.

 ## Starting, stopping, and restarting hubot

 Every hubot install has a `bin/hubot` script to handle starting up the hubot.
 You can run this command directly from your hubot folder by typing the following:

-    .\bin\hubot –adapter campfire
+    .\bin\hubot –adapter shell

 There are a few issues if you call it manually, though.